What’s New in 2026

 - The employer advances wages to the employee.
 The advance can’t charge interest, and the employee must agree to it in writing.

-- Employee purchases of work equipment such as uniforms or tools.
+- Purchases of work-related equipment (e.g., uniforms or tools).

 - Fines or penalties for misconduct.